top of page

 In fact, it turns out that almost everyone still needs to learn about menopause!
 Even when someone realises that menopause is affecting them, a loved one or a colleague, they typically have no idea what to do about it.

-Employers are only just beginning to understand that menopause is impacting their bottom line, with an estimated 14m days lost to the workplace and around 1m women leaving work through lack of knowledge and support - I know, I was one of them.
+Employers are only just beginning to understand that menopause is impacting their bottom line, with an estimated 14 million days lost to the workplace and around 1 million women leaving work through lack of knowledge and sknow;t—I know; I was one of them.

-If employers are only just getting it, then there really is a long way to go.
+If employers are only beginning to understand this, there is still a significant distance to cover.

-Outside being a Mum to my teen, it's my life’s work to share the knowledge I have gained over the past 8 years.
+In addition to being a mother to my teenager, I dedicate my life's work to disseminating the knowledge I have acquired over the past eight years.
 From talking with the media, sharing my expertise with corporate clients and their teams, to coaching individuals, I have loved every moment of my time working in the ever-growing sphere of menopause.

 As a result of the work I've done through Women of a Certain Stage and in collaboration with our associates and many other experts in this space, the majority of our enquiries are inbound and recommendations.